-You link your bank account, and ZeroDown authenticates it through Plaid — a third-party fintech company — to collect and analyze such risks as:
+You’ll link your bank account for ZeroDown to authenticate through Plaid — a third-party fintech company.
+It will collect and analyze such risks as:

 Prepare to enter personal, employment and financial details when applying that include:

-This fintech startup has the financial backing to offer perks to those in the Bay Area who don’t have the hefty down payments required to buy a home, including:
+This fintech startup has the financial backing to offer perks to those who don’t yet have the hefty down payments required to buy a home, including: